etowle/1822/README.md

 1. Resolves private bids and assigns the winners as owners
 2. Resolves minor bids, sets the starting value and treasury, and assigns the director
 3. Resolves concession bids and assigns the winners as owners
-4. Updates private, minor, and concession bid boxes with the next set of companies
-5. In phases 1 and 2, trains are exported based on the number of unsold minors.
+4. In phases 1 and 2, trains are exported based on the number of unsold minors.
 In phases 1-6, an additional train is exported if the minor in bid box 1 is unsold.
 This can trigger phase changes, which in turn can cause trains to be rusted or discard.
 The script handles train rusting and discarding.
-6. Adjusts stock prices for sold-out majors
+5. Increases stock prices for sold-out majors
-7. Create a new sheet with all round-specific information cleared out
+6. Creates a new sheet and clears out all round-specific information
+7. Updates private, minor, and concession bid boxes with the next set of companies

 Once the round is generated, an outline for the new round is presented.
 This can be copied into (e.g.) a Google Doc or forum thread to outline the new round for games played via email/post.
-My group uses [Board18](https://dev2.board18.org/)
+My group uses [Board18](https://dev2.board18.org/) for the map, a Google Sheets document to manage the game, a Google Docs document for the log, and a Google Group for making "moves" and sending out email alerts.

 ## How do I use it?